CaptainJunsan/mtgsetmanager/README.md

-This project is designed to help users create collection JSON files of their Magic: teh Gathering card collections.
+This project is designed to help users create collection JSON files of their Magic: the Gathering card collections.

 Current stable version: v1.2.5